hasangrfdn/hasangrfdn/README.md

 I enjoy working on Dev, databases, algorithms, and fintech solutions.
 I have experience in languages like Python, C, Java, and PHP.
 I'm also interested in frontend development using HTML/CSS.
 I value collaboration, clear communication, and taking initiative in projects.

-🚀 My goal is to become a forward-thinking engineer who not only follows technology but contributes to it.
+🚀 My vision is to contribute meaningfully to the evolution of technology as a creator, not just a follower

 ---